EchoWater Advanced Wastewater Treatment Program Management

 The river significantly affects the livelihood of Californians, serving large-scale farming and mining operations.
 It’s a major source of irrigation, drinking water, timber, hydroelectric power and recreation, and it’s a habitat for endangered fish species, including salmon, steelhead, delta smelt and green sturgeon.

-In 2010, the Central Valley Regional Water Quality Control Board (Regional Water Board), the state agency that regulates wastewater discharge to the river, issued a new permit to the Sacramento Regional County Sanitation District (Regional San).
+In 2010, the Central Valley Regional Water Quality Control Board (Regional Water Board), the state agency that regulates wastewater discharge to the river, issued a new permit to former Regional San now Sacramento Area Sewer District (SacSewer).
 The permit included strict conditions that could only be met with new wastewater treatment facilities.

-Regional San, a steward of the river since its inception in 1973, serves 1.4 million residents by treating household, business and industrial sewage.
+SacSewer, a steward of the river since its inception in 1973, serves 1.6 million residents by treating household, business and industrial sewage.
 The agency hired us, as part of a joint venture team, to manage major upgrades.
-The new plant must be in place by 2021-2023, producing cleaner water for discharge to the river and potentially as recycled irrigation water.
+The new plant was completed in Spring 2023 under budget and on schedule.
+Now it removes 99% of ammonia and 89% of nitrogen from the wastewater therefore producing a cleaner water for discharge to the river.

 We developed a Program Management Information System and validated various treatment concepts through pilot testing.
-The new treatment process includes nutrient removal, filtration and enhanced disinfection to achieve a 95% reduction in ammonia discharge.
+The new treatment process includes nutrient removal, filtration and enhanced disinfection.
 These efforts, combined with the optimization of construction sequencing through 4D/5D modeling and modern visualization tools, reduced overall program costs by $400 million.
 The estimated total cost to comply with the National Pollutant Discharge Elimination System permit ranges from $1.5 billion to $2.1 billion, with additional annual maintenance costs.

 The EchoWater Project is the largest public works project in Sacramento County’s History

-To emphasize the project’s mission, Regional San derived the name EchoWater, describing the process of returning water to its original state, like an echo returning to its source.
-The billion-dollar improvements will resonate throughout the 27,000-square-mile watershed and will improve the state’s Bay Delta ecosystem.
+To emphasize the project’s mission, SacSewer derived the name EchoWater, describing the process of returning water to its original state, like an echo returning to its source.
+The newly improved and renamed EchoWater Resource Recovery Facility will resonate throughout the 27,000-square-mile watershed and will improve the state’s Bay Delta ecosystem.